 An affiliate of commercial Property Assessed Clean Energy lender Samas Capital is starting a series of funds that would purchase some of its parent’s loans for eventual securitization.

 Samas Asset Management of Coral Gables, Fla., is working to raise $100 million for the first vehicle.
 With a minimum contribution of $250,000, the offering is aimed at investors that otherwise may lack the large lump sums needed for direct exposures to commercial-PACE loans, including smaller institutions and wealthy individuals.

 Once the fund deploys all of its capital — possibly by yearend — Samas Asset Management would securitize the holdings via a senior-subordinate structure.
 Proceeds from the senior bonds would be reinvested in new loans.
-The junior notes, which are entitled only to excess spread but are expected to produce returns exceeding 20%, would be retained by the vehicle.
+The junior notes, which are entitled only to residual interest but are expected to produce returns exceeding 20%, would be retained by the vehicle.